Types of FAQ Software

 For these customers, their journey is cut short with no follow-up questions asked or channel escalation offered.

-An intelligent knowledge base is the solution for companies who want to:
+The solution for companies who want to:

 - Provide optimal CX